Globe

 Artist impression of Woodbury Reserve

-The redevelopment of Turnbull Oval will bring it in line with modern needs and expectations of the growing community, benefit local football codes and cricket teams, and provide for both male and female participation.
+The redevelopment of Turnbull Oval will bring it in line with modern needs and expectations of the growing community, benefit local football codes and cricket teams, and provide for both male and female participation in sports.
 Improvements include:

 • New landscaping for additional shading around carpark to reduce urban heat

-• Large, paved area for club functions and community gatherings
+• Paved area for club functions and community gatherings

 • New playground

-The construction of a second bridge over Rickabys Creek at the Hawkesbury Valley Way will provide a shared-path crossing linkage between the shared path from Richmond to the off-road cycleway with improved safety from Rickabys Creek to Windsor – completing the off-road cycle route between Richmond and Windsor.
+The construction of a second bridge over Rickabys Creek at the Hawkesbury Valley Way will provide a shared-path crossing linkage between the shared path from Richmond to the off-road cycleway with improved safety from Rickabys Creek to Windsor.

 Rickabys Creek visual

-Fernadell Park in Pitt Town will receive a full redevelopment in line with the Masterplan, which was adopted last month following extensive community consultation.
+Fernadell Park in Pitt Town will receive a redevelopment in line with the Masterplan, has been adopted following community consultation.

 The park will provide the growing Pitt Town community and surrounds with much-needed passive and active recreation space.